amatiasq/app/README.md

 4. Open `http://localhost:8000`.
 This is supabase admin.
 5. Create a user at `http://localhost:8000/project/default/auth/users`
-5. Open whatever port Vite used (`http://localhost:5173` maybe)
+5. Open whatever port Vite used (`http://localhost:5173` maybe?)
 6. Login with that user

-## How to deploy

-Push to a Github repo of yours
-This will output a docker-compose.yml for you to run.
-[not true]
+You may want to replace all occurrences of `app-template` in files with the name of your application